 College students who are temporary residents because they are attending a college or university in Albany or Rensselaer County may be issued a library card free of charge.
 Such students must present a Capital District Library Council Direct Access Program (CDLC DAP) card.
 This card may be obtained at their college library.
 He/she must also present their student identification card and valid driver’s license with their current address and proof of home address.

-Business memberships are available for owners of businesses located in the Town of Colonie.
+Agency memberships are available for owners of businesses located in the Town of Colonie.
 A business membership is valid for one year, but may be renewed.
 It may be used by authorized personnel and is intended for business related work.

 Non-residents (patrons living outside Albany or Rensselaer County) may obtain a library card.
 There is an annual fee of $25.00, which covers all members of the family living in that same household.
 This card can only be used at the library from which it is purchased.
 If you are a non-resident, you must present your valid drivers license, or NYS non-driver identification, or passport.
 If these documents do not show your current address, you will also need to provide a utility bill, pay stub, or rent receipt showing your name and current address.

 Visitors to our area may be issued a temporary library card for up to three months by paying a refundable deposit of $25.00.
 Visitors must present a valid driver’s license, proof of local address (such as a lodging receipt), and proof of their home address.

 Please contact the Circulation Department with any questions, 810-0319.